fastapi/sqlmodel/README.md

 ## Requirements

-A recent and currently supported <a href="https://www.python.org/downloads/" class="external-link" target="_blank">version of Python Python</a>.
+A recent and currently supported <a href="https://www.python.org/downloads/" class="external-link" target="_blank">version of Python</a>.

 As **SQLModel** is based on **Pydantic** and **SQLAlchemy**, it requires them.
 They will be automatically installed when you install SQLModel.